Members

 Undergraduate Researcher

-Meara is a second-year undergraduate student assisting with the coral photomosaics project using CoralNet.
+Meara is an undergraduate student assisting with the coral photomosaics project using CoralNet.
 She loves learning about the chemical interactions between corals.
 Outside of the lab, Meara is part of the BU ski team and in the professional co-ed environmental fraternity, Epsilon Eta.
 She enjoys hiking and swimming with friends.

 Charlotte Vogel (she/her)